XiaoBaiiiiii/colmap-pcd/README.md

 ## Advanced

 **Preparing point cloud**: We recommend using [CloudCompare](https://www.danielgm.net/cc) to prepare the point cloud.
-Downsample the point cloud to 5-10cm resolution, calculate normals, and save the point cloud in PLY format (binary or ASCII).
+Downsample the point cloud to 3-5cm resolution, calculate normals using radius at 10-20cm, and save the point cloud in PLY format (binary or ASCII).
 Make sure the coordinate convention of the point cloud is x-front, y-left, and z-up.
 Users can also view the 'pointcloud_with_norm.ply' file from [Smith Hall Outdoor Dataset](https://drive.google.com/drive/folders/1P1J9cEWSSFCL_XmHSVYfuWgtmcgAWprB) in CloudCompare.

 **Setting initial camera pose**: The default camera pose of the initial image is set to the point cloud origin without rotation (camera is level and looking toward x-axis).
 If users record the initial image elsewhere and need to set the initial camera pose, click 'Reconstruction->Reconstruction options', in the 'Init' tab, set 'init_image_x [m]', 'init_image_y [m]', 'init_image_z [m]', 'init_image_roll [deg]', 'init_image_pitch [deg]', and 'init_image_yaw [deg]'.
 Note that the camera pose follows the same coordinate convention with the point cloud, x-front, y-left, z-up, which is different from typical camera coordinate conventions.